oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/GettingStarted/fpga_template/README.md

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
-| Hardware                          | Intel® FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX) <br> Intel® FPGA 3rd party / custom platforms with oneAPI support (and SYCL USM support) Note: Intel® FPGA PAC hardware is only compatible with Ubuntu 18.04*
+| Hardware                          | Intel® Agilex™, Arria® 10, and Stratix® 10 FPGAs
 | Software                          | Intel® oneAPI DPC++/C++ Compiler
 | What you will learn               | Best practices for creating and managing a oneAPI FPGA project
 | Time to complete                  | 10 minutes